reenurya-hub/devel_misc/README.md

 ### Reinaldo Urquijo's default personal repository

 ## reenurya-hub.github.io
-### A personal space Curriculum Vitae web-page like
-### A personal space to resume my CV and other topics of my interest (personal, job, etc.)
+#### A personal space Curriculum Vitae web-page like.
+A personal space to resume my CV and other topics of my interest (personal, job, etc.).

 #### Who am I? - ¿Quien soy?
 I am a person, not a number or code, first of all.
 A human being with qualities and defects like another human being, father of family, and a happy husband.
 I am Systems technologyst whith more than 10 years of experience and 5 years in software development.
 Very curious by many tech issues, especially technology, retro-computing, retro-videogaming, independent movies, old cars, DYI in house.